047cburgess/push_swap/README.md

 - `rrb` - Reverse rotate stack b (shift all elements down by 1)
 - `rrr` - `rra` and `rrb` at the same time

-## Error Handling

-The program handles various error cases and outputs `Error` to stderr for:
-- Non-integer arguments
-- Numbers outside the integer range (INT_MIN to INT_MAX)
-- Duplicate numbers
-- Invalid syntax

 ## Project Structure

 ### Source Files